 Image 1: Push Notification Tracking Events Report

-Insights from Tracking Push Notifications with Google Analytics
+Insights from Tracking Push Notifications with Google Analytics:

-- Behavior of Returning Visitors: You can build a mechanism to understand the behavior of your returning visitors.
+You can build a mechanism to understand the behavior of your returning visitors.
 You could also use it to ascertain the app’s usability.
 A high ratio of Push Discarded to Push Clicked events for all types of push notifications sent could indicate problems in App’s usability.

-- Uninstall Tracking: If users receive too many notifications from an app, they are more likely to uninstall that app.
+If users receive too many notifications from an app, they are more likely to uninstall that app.
 An indication of the same would be a high number of Push Discarded events.
 In such a scenario, you can cite the high number of push notifications as a probable reason for the uninstall.

-- Audience for Adwords Remarketing: Push notifications can help you create an audience for remarketing.
+Push notifications can help you create an audience for remarketing.
 Users with a higher number of Push Clicked events tend to engage more with the app.
 They also have a higher probability of transacting.
 With this data, you can create segments for this cohort of users and re-market effectively.

-We all accept that push notifications can drive greater user engagements.
+We all accept that push notifications can drive greater user engagement.
 But tracking these engagements actually helps businesses to allot resources towards the right type of push notifications.
 It also gives us an optimal frequency at which notifications are to be sent.
 Following this practice keeps any negative impact on your user experience at bay.

 Have more insights for push notification tracking?
 Tell us about it in the comment section below and also feel free to leave your feedback for us.
 We would love to hear from you.